Hosting a Static Website on a Private S3 Bucket

 CloudFront writes access logs to a dedicated S3 bucket so I can inspect traffic or plug Athena in later.
 A handful of CloudWatch alarms on 4xx/5xx spikes and origin errors are enough for a personal site.
 Cost stays low: most of it is data transfer.
 The Function is essentially free at this scale, and S3 requests are tiny compared to the CDN cache hit rate.

-Lambda@Edge can run more complex logic and on more events, though it adds latency and cost.
+Why not Lambda@Edge?
+It can run more complex logic, but adds latency and cost.
 For two simple viewer tasks, a CloudFront Function is a better fit.

 Why This Design#